Yes — we analyze preprint articles from two open-access preprint repositories: bioRxiv and medRxiv

-You can surface these novel insights from preprint articles by viewing product usage data from 460,000 experiments linked to over 100,000 experimental figures from bioRxiv's open-access preprint repository.
-Our partnership with bioRxiv allows you to include experimental data from preprints, in addition to peer-reviewed publications, supplier images, and third-party validation sources, during the reagent-selection process.
+You can surface these novel insights from preprint articles by viewing product usage data from over 450,000 experiments linked to over 100,000 experimental figures from two open-access preprint repositories.

-Why are bioRxiv figures low resolution on the platform?
+Why are preprint figures low resolution on the platform?

-You may notice that experimental figures from bioRxiv are shown in low resolution within a preprint figure result modal.
+You may notice that experimental figures from preprints are shown in low resolution within a preprint figure result modal.

-We're unable to show full resolution images within the figure modal due to bioRxiv's intellectual property policy.
-However, we're still able to analyze the experimental data and will always provide a link to view the full paper on the bioRxiv website which you can access by clicking see preprint.
+We're unable to show full-resolution images within the figure modal due to bioRxiv/medRxiv's intellectual property policy.
+However, we're still able to analyze the experimental data and will always provide a link to view the full paper on the bioRxiv/medRxiv website which you can access by clicking View Full Resolution Figure.